A standing committee of the SRCA

 Get your exercise for the day AND help improve your park at the same time, by lending a hand on our West Sycamore Volunteer Crew! (weather permitting), and work until 12 noon at the latest.
 Please bring work gloves and wear long pants and sturdy, closed-toe shoes.
 A hat, sunglasses and sunscreen are also recommended.
 Water, Gatorade and snacks are provided!
 For more information, contact Mission Trails Ranger Andrew Miller at email@example.com

-West Sycamore Guided Nature Walk-Third Sundays of the Month (new location
+Nature Walk-3rd Sundays of the Month

 16281 Sycamore Canyon Road 92064